-High-rise apartment complexes are one-building developments that are 10 stories or greater.
-The buildings feature an elevator with units typically accessed from interior hallways.
-Nominees in this category will be 10 stories or greater in height exclusive of any parking.
+High-rise apartment complexes are traditionally one building but can be a complex of buildings.
+The building will feature an elevator with units typically accessed from interior hallways.
+Nominees in this category will be 10 stories or greater in height exclusive of any parking, which is usually structured.

 Best Condominium Community

-Condominium communities comprise units that are purchased and owned rather than rented.
-Best Condominium Community can feature either garden, low-rise or high-rise style buildings.
+Condominium communities are multifamily communities that offer for-sale residences in a condominium ownership structure.
+Best Condominium Community can feature either garden, low-rise, mid-rise or high-rise style buildings.

 Best Student Housing Rental Apartment Community

 Best Military or Veterans Housing

-Military or veterans housing is housing that is created specifically for either active duty military members and their families or veterans who have served the United States during times of conflict.
-The housing can be either short-term, transitional, for-rent or for-sale housing that serves this brave population.
+Military or veterans housing is created specifically for either active-duty military members and their families or military veterans.
+The housing can be either short-term, transitional, for-rent or for-sale housing that serves this population.

 Best 55+ Multifamily Community

 55+ multifamily communities are specifically designed to cater to the needs of boomers and beyond.
-Developments can be either apartment or condominium (garden, low-, mid- or high-rise), and can be either market-rate housing or affordable.
+Developments in this category can be either apartment or condominium (garden, low-, mid- or high-rise), and can be either market-rate or affordable housing.

 Best Mixed-Use Community

-A mixed-use community blends residential, commercial, cultural, institutional and/or industrial uses.
-A mixed-use development seamlessly integrates the physical and functionality of those differing communities while providing pedestrian connections.
-Mixed-use development can take the form of a single building, a city block or entire neighborhoods.
+A mixed-use community is a development that blends residential, commercial, cultural, institutional, and/or other uses.
+A mixed-use development seamlessly integrates the physical and functional features of those differing communities while providing pedestrian connections.
+Mixed-use developments can take the form of a single building, a city block or entire neighborhoods.

 Best Adaptive Reuse Community (from non-residential product to rental apartments)

-Adaptive reuse communities are apartments that have been created from the re-purposing or reuse of an old site or building that was not originally built or designed to provide housing, such as warehouses, factories and schools.
+Adaptive reuse communities are apartments that have been created from the repurposing or reuse of an old building that was not originally built or designed to provide housing.
+Examples include repurposing former warehouses, factories and schools.

 Best Repositioning/Redevelopment of a Multifamily Community

-Green building concepts refers to both the structure and the use of processes that are environmentally responsible and resource-efficient throughout a building's life cycle: from siting to design, construction, operation, maintenance, renovation and demolition.
-Green building concepts often earn certifications such as National Green Building Standard (NGBS) or Leadership in Energy and Environmental Design (LEED).
+Green building concepts refer to both the structure and the use of processes that are environmentally responsible and resource efficient throughout a building's life cycle, including siting, design, construction, operation, maintenance, renovation and demolition.
+Green building concepts often receive green building designations, such as NAHB’s NGBS or LEED certifications.